-I suppose this entry should really be titled, “Why did our daughter ask me how many shots she would need to go to Botswana?”, because that’s what my husband actually said when he came back downstairs after putting our daughter to bed last night.
+I suppose this entry should really be titled, “Why did our daughter ask me how many shots she would need to go to Botswana?”, because that’s what my husband actually said when he came back downstairs after putting our four-year-old daughter to bed last night.

 Once upon a time, my daughter’s invariable response to learning about any new place used to be the question, “Can we go there sometime?”
 But on her latest trip to the pediatrician, my daughter received a grand total of four shots.
 Two in each arm.
 This was a very traumatic experience for all involved.